astroband/ruby-stellar-sdk/README.md

-# Stellar::Core
+# Stellar::Base

-The stellar-core library is the lowest-level stellar helper library.
+The stellar-base library is the lowest-level stellar helper library.
 It consists of classes to read, write, hash, and sign the xdr structures that are used in stellard.

 ## Installation